Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/creating_custom_queries.md

 To delete a custom query:

-1. Select the custom query to delete from the Saved Queries drop-down menu or from the _Queries Overview_ screen.
+1. Select the custom query to delete from the Saved Queries drop-down menu or from the _Queries Overview_ view.
 2. Click **Delete**.
-3. Enter the name of the query to delete in the _Delete Confirmation_ screen.
+3. Enter the name of the query to delete in the _Delete Confirmation_ view.
 4. To confirm the query deletion, click **I understand that this is a permanent and irreversible action.
 Continue**.

 ## Filtering queries